 In the past, advertisers were forced to prioritize short term gains, placing their brands at risk of fraud and legal and reputational damage.
 Juniper Research revealed advertisers’ total loss to fraud will rise to $100 billion by 2023 by spoofing advertising networks to falsify ad clicks and displayed ads.

 With consumer awakening, the effects of legislation, and the heightened risk of fraud, compromise on protection is no longer viable.
 The digital advertising industry must step up to strike the right balance between efficiently delivering expected results, while also protecting brands and consumers alike.

 2021 will see the return of the hallmark of great advertising

-For too long advertisers favoured bottom of the funnel conversion tactics, coupled with last-click attribution to drive incremental sales or app installs.
+For too long advertisers favored bottom of the funnel conversion tactics, coupled with last-click attribution to drive incremental sales or app installs.
 Everyone realizes these approaches do not deliver the performance they promise.
 It is time to refocus on the fundamentals of advertising: brand and product discovery with ads that attract consumers instead of harassing them.
-Advertising aimed at building brand equity addresses consumer demand for authentic engagement, reduces fraud, and eliminates the illusion of performance with opaque attribution.
+Digital advertising aimed at building brand equity addresses consumer demand for authentic engagement, reduces fraud, and eliminates the illusion of performance with opaque attribution.

 After nearly a year of virtual interaction and heightened digital fatigue, consumers crave authentic engagement.
 Today, 54% of US consumers expect to become more digitally engaged with brands over the next 12 to 24 months, while more than half of them have spurned personalization to preserve their privacy.
-Innovative brands will look to re-engage consumers and return to the true value of advertising — building sustainable awareness and product affinity.
+Innovative brands will look to re-engage consumers, refocus on the fundamentals, and return to the true value of digital advertising — building sustainable awareness and product affinity.